 Health and wellbeing

-Your health or life can still be at risk in the mid to long term from secondary hazards even if you have escaped immediate danger.
-Secondary hazards from a disaster might include contaminated floodwater/drinking water, food spoilage and mould growth, which can lead to asthma, food poisoning, skin infections and vector borne diseases - eg dengue fever and malaria.
+Even if you have escaped immediate danger, your health or life can still be at risk in the mid - to long-term from secondary hazards.
+Secondary hazards from a disaster might include contaminated floodwater and drinking water, food spoilage, mould growth and venomous or disease-spreading animals.
+These hazards can lead to skin infections, food poisoning, asthma and vector borne diseases such as dengue fever and malaria.

 Where to get help

-In an emergency, always call Triple Zero (000) and ask for the ambulance, for immediate medical assistance.
+For immediate medical assistance in an emergency always call Triple Zero (000) and ask for the ambulance.

 Speak to your doctor about any issues or concerns that you have as soon as possible.
 Your doctor will be able to help and can make referrals to specialist services.